HIPAA Compliance Essentials for 2026

 - Privacy policies aligned with the Privacy Rule.

-- Security policies covering admin, physical, and tech protections.
+- Security policies covering admin, physical, and tech safeguards.

 - Breach response and notice steps.